couchand/tt06-dual-deque/docs/info.md

+Two independent stacks in one tiny footprint.

 ## How it works

 Each stack is an array of flip flops with a pointer to the top.
-The empty and full status flags are directly output, and push, pop, and the data bus lines are multiplexed between the two stacks with the stack select line.
+The empty and full status flags for each are directly available on pins.
+The push and pop inputs as well as data bus lines are multiplexed using the stack select line.

 ## How to test